 For all enquiries regarding the protection of data and cookies please email firstname.lastname@example.org.

-Alternatively, you can contact Tina on (07) 5660 6512 (Brisbane, Australia).
-Please leave a message with your return details and reason for the call if Tina is unavailable.
+Alternatively, you can call (07) 5660 6512 (Brisbane, Australia).
+Please leave a message with your return details and reason for the call.

 Other Notices And Policies

 In conjunction with this document, you should also read the pages that govern this and other activities on this website.
 These pages act as the full set of policies and statements and include:

 Jacmus may update the policies and statements of this website from time to time and without notice to reflect changes to the services and collection of information.